chen7david/koa-example-project/README.md

 })
 ```
 9. In terminal run <code>npm run dev</code> (you should see "running at http://localhost:3000" printed in your console)
-10. open a web-browser and navigate to "http://localhost:3000" (you should see a blank page with Not found.
+10. open a web-browser and navigate to "http://localhost:3000" (you should see a blank page displaying the phrase "Not Found".
 If you see this the server is working)

 #### Step by Step Walkthrough the Code in ./src/index.js